-The impairment of loans and advances to customers at amortised cost is estimated by the Bank's management through the application of judgement and use of highly
+The impairment of loans and advances to customers at amortised cost is estimated by the Bank's management through the application of judgement and use of highly subjective assumptions.

-Due to significance of loans and advances to customers at amortised cost, representing around 55% of the Bank's total assets as at 31 December 2024, and the related estimation uncertainty we considered impairment of loans and advances to customers as a key audit matter.
+Due to significance of loans and advances to customers at amortised cost, representing around 55% of the Bank's total assets as at 31 December 2024, and the uncertainty we considered estimation impairment of loans and advances to customers as a key audit matter.

-The impairment method is based on a forward looking Expected Credit Loss ("ECL") approach.
-Elements of the ECL model requires significant estimates and assumptions, including:
+The impairment method is based on a forward looking the ECL model requires significant estimates and assumptions, including: